Kodumudikal

 Kodumudikal is a 1981 Indian Malayalam film, directed by J. Sasikumar and produced by K. K. Nambiar.
 The film stars Prem Nazir, Jayabharathi, Adoor Bhasi and Kanakadurga in the lead roles.
 The film has musical score by M. K. Arjunan.

+Plot

+The story centers around the character of Sakavu Gopalan (Prem Nazir).
+He is a simple, ordinary man struggling to make ends meet for his family.
+His life takes an unexpected turn when he accidentally meets a wealthy woman, Sunanda (Jayabharathi).
+This encounter sets off a chain of events that significantly impact the lives of Gopalan and his family.

 Cast

 Soundtrack

 The music was composed by M. K. Arjunan and the lyrics were written by Pappanamkodu Lakshmanan.